microsoft/hands-on-lab-serverless/docs/workshop.md

 ![Hand's On Lab Architecture](assets/architecture-overview.svg)

-1. The user loads the demo Web Application which sends an HTTP GET request to APIM (API Management) to fetch existing transcriptions.
+1. You will open the demo web application which sends an HTTP GET request to APIM (API Management) to fetch existing transcriptions.
 APIM will be used as a facade for multiple APIs.
-1. The request is forwarded from APIM to an Azure Function handling transcription fetching
+1. The request is forwarded from APIM to an Azure Function endpoint handling transcription fetching
-1. The Azure Function retrieves the latest transcriptions stored in Cosmos DB, and returns them to the Web Application
+1. This Azure Function endpoint retrieves the latest transcriptions stored in Cosmos DB, and returns them to the web application
-1. The user uploads an [audio file](assets/whatstheweatherlike.wav) from the Web application
+1. You will then upload an [audio file](assets/whatstheweatherlike.wav) in the web application interface
-1. The web application sends a second HTTP request to APIM
+1. The web application sends an HTTP request to APIM
-1. An Azure Function handling uploads will process the request and upload the file to a Storage Account
+1. An Azure Function endpoint handling uploads will process the request and upload the file to a Storage Account
 1. When the file is uploaded the Event Grid service will detect it and publish the "Blob created event"
 1. The Event Grid System Topic will trigger a Logic App
 1. The Logic App retrieves the uploaded audio file
-1. The audio file is sent to Azure Cognitive Services.
-The speech to text service will process the file and return the result to the Logic App
+1. The audio file is sent to Azure Cognitive Services via the Logic App Workflow.
+The speech to text cognitive service will process the file and return the result to the Logic App
-1. The Logic App will then store the transcript of the audio file in a Cosmos DB Database
+1. The Logic App Workflow will then store the transcript of the audio file in a Cosmos DB Database
-1. A second Azure Function will be triggered by the update in CosmosDB.
+1. Another Azure Function endpoint will be triggered by the update event in CosmosDB.
-1. The same Azure Function will fetch the transcript from CosmosDB and send it to Web Pub/Sub
+1. The Azure Function will then fetch the transcript from CosmosDB and publish it to Web Pub/Sub
-1. Finally Web Pub/Sub will notify the Web Application about the new transcript using Websockets
+1. The web application being a subscriber of the Web Pub-Sub resource, it will be notified about the new transcript being added via a websocket and display it in the list.

 <div class="info" data-title="Note">